deepfates/splice/README.md

 ## Input assumptions

-This first version supports the standard Twitter archive ZIP extracted to a directory that contains:
+Supports the standard Twitter/X archive ZIP extracted to a directory that contains:

 - `data/manifest.js`
 - `data/tweets_media/` (optional, for media assets)